dagle/gmime-sq/README.md

 The library uses gmime-rs and subclasses the cryptocontext.
 It then creates library called galore with the galore namespace (placeholder, this will change in the future).
-Using the header file, a gir file is generated (and a typelib in the future) which then can be used like any gobject.
+Using the header file, a gir and a typelib file is generated, which then can be used like any gobject.

 Currently it's not possible to use this sequoia code directly with introspection (if you